accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: N/A
-- EN 301 549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.2 Accessible content creation*.
+- EN&nbsp;301&nbsp;549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.2 Accessible content creation*.

 #### [Criterion 13.3](#crit-13-3) [A] Does the content generated by each content [transformation](glossaire.md#transformation) comply with [digital accessibility rules](glossaire.md#digital-accessibility-rules) (excluding special cases)? {id="crit-13-3"}

 ##### Special cases

-The criterion Does not applicable when the destination format does not allow the accessibility information present in the input content to be retained.
+The criterion is not applicable when the destination format does not allow the accessibility information present in the input content to be retained.

 ##### Evaluation methodology {class="disclosure methodo"}